ykotturi/CSCW-2019-Workshop/README.md

 - **Ideate** opportunities for how physical places (e.g. local organizations, community centers, co-working spaces) could address challenges and risks related to on-demand work.
 - **Prototype** concrete plans or takeaways that the CSCW, and broader, community can takeaway when considering the role of “place” in on-demand work.

-We plan to write up a report on the outcomes of this workshop in the form of an ACM Communications article and corresponding blog post.

 <div id="schedule"></div>
 <a href="#top">Back to top</a>